protocolbuffers/protobuf/.github/ISSUE_TEMPLATE/feature_request.md

 **What language does this apply to?**
-If it's proto syntax specific, is it proto2, proto3, or an edition?
+If it's a proto syntax change, is it for proto2 or proto3?
-If it's a generated code change, what programming language?
+If it's about generated code change, what programming language?

 **Describe the problem you are trying to solve.**